 About device tags

-Kaspersky Security Center Cloud Console enables you to tag devices.
-A tag is the label of a device that can be used for grouping, describing, or finding devices.
+Kaspersky Security Center allows you to tag devices.
+A tag is the label of a device and it can be used for grouping, describing, or finding devices.
 Tags assigned to devices can be used for creating selections, for finding devices, and for distributing devices among administration groups.

 Devices are tagged automatically when specified rules are met.
 An individual rule corresponds to each tag.
 Rules are applied to the network properties of the device, operating system, applications installed on the device, and other device properties.
-For example, if your network includes devices running Windows, Linux, and macOS, you can set up a rule that will assign the
+For example, if you have a hybrid infrastructure of physical machines, Amazon EC2 instances, and Microsoft Azure virtual machines, you can set up a rule that will assign the

 - When the device stops meeting conditions of the rule that assigns the tag.